Classification, the Perceptron, and Logistic Regression

 If we plot these points on a number line with \(x\) as the horizontal axis and color them by class, we get a picture like Figure 1.
 Smaller tumors (blue) tend to be benign; larger tumors (orange) tend to be malignant.

 A clear pattern emerges: there is some threshold along the size axis below which tumors tend to be benign and above which they tend to be malignant.
 A new tumor with size \(x\) should be classified by checking which side of the threshold it falls on.
-The threshold itself is called a decision boundary.
+That threshold is our first decision boundary, and notice its shape: with a single feature, the boundary is just a point on the size axis.
+Hold on to that observation.
+As we add features, the boundary will grow from a point into a line, and watching it grow is one of the through-lines of this post.

 This is a supervised learning problem just like linear regression, but with one crucial difference: the output \(y\) is no longer a continuous real number.
 It is a discrete label, taking only the values \(0\) or \(1\).
 This makes the problem a binary classification problem.
 (When \(y\) can take more than two discrete values, we get multi-class classification, which we will save for a future post.)